 Rolls the Spatial Mic recording direction side to side.
 Tilt and rotation are maintained when rolling.

-Actives a high pass filter at 150Hz, useful to cut wind noise or other low frequency sources.
+Activates a selectable frequency (80Hz, 120Hz, 160Hz) high pass filter, useful to cut wind noise or other low frequency artifacts.

 Match the orientation picture to the corresponding real-life position of the microphone.